Donkey Kong

 is a video game series and media franchise created by the Japanese game designer Shigeru Miyamoto for Nintendo.
-It follows the adventures of Donkey Kong, a large, powerful gorilla, and other members of the Kong family of apes.
+It follows the adventures of Donkey Kong, a large, powerful gorilla, and other members of the Kong family of simians.
 Donkey Kong games include the original arcade game trilogy by Nintendo R&D1; the Donkey Kong Country series by Rare and Retro Studios; and the Mario vs. Donkey Kong series by Nintendo Software Technology.
 Various studios have developed spin-offs in genres such as edutainment, puzzle, racing, and rhythm.
 The franchise also incorporates animation, printed media, theme parks, and merchandise.

 Miyamoto designed the original 1981 Donkey Kong to repurpose unsold arcade cabinets following the failure of Radar Scope (1980).
 It was a major success and was followed by the sequels Donkey Kong Jr. (1982) and Donkey Kong 3 (1983).
 Nintendo placed the franchise on a hiatus as it shifted focus to the spin-off Mario franchise.
 Rare's 1994 reboot, the Super Nintendo Entertainment System (SNES) game Donkey Kong Country, reestablished Donkey Kong as a major Nintendo franchise.
 Rare developed Donkey Kong games for the SNES, Game Boy, and Nintendo 64 until it was acquired by Microsoft in 2002; subsequent games were developed by Nintendo, Retro Studios, Namco and Paon.
-After Donkey Kong Country: Tropical Freeze (2014), the franchise went on another hiatus, which ended with Donkey Kong Bananza (2025).
+After Donkey Kong Country: Tropical Freeze (2014), the franchise went on another hiatus until Donkey Kong Bananza (2025).

-The main Donkey Kong games are platformers in which the player must reach the end of a level.
+The main Donkey Kong games are platform games in which the player must reach the end of a level.
 Donkey Kong appears as the antagonist or protagonist; his role alternates between games.
 The original games featured a small cast of characters, including Donkey Kong, Mario, and Pauline.
 Rare's games expanded the cast with friendly Kongs alongside the Kremlings, an army of antagonistic crocodiles led by Donkey Kong's nemesis King K. Rool.
 Mario, the protagonist of the 1981 game, became Nintendo's mascot and the star of the Mario franchise, and Donkey Kong characters appear in Mario games such as Mario Kart, Mario Party, and Mario Tennis.
 Donkey Kong characters also feature in crossover games such as Mario & Sonic and Super Smash Bros.

-Outside of video games, the franchise includes the animated series Donkey Kong Country (1997–2000), a themed area in Super Nintendo World at Universal's theme parks, soundtrack albums, and Lego construction toys.
+Outside of video games, the franchise includes the animated series Donkey Kong Country (1996–2000), a themed area in Super Nintendo World at Universal's theme parks, soundtrack albums, and Lego construction toys.
 Donkey Kong is one of Nintendo's bestselling franchises, with more than 65 million copies sold by 2021.
 The original game was Nintendo's first major international success; it rescued Nintendo of America from a financial crisis, and established it as a prominent force in the video game industry.
 The franchise has pioneered or popularized concepts such as in-game storytelling and pre-rendered graphics, inspired other games (including clones), and influenced popular culture.